CondorcetVote/Documentation-Book/library/II-#-C.-Result-#-5.-Vote-Constraints-(library).md

 ## Description

-You can optionally add vote constraint(s) determine which vote is allowed or invalid when result are computed.
+You can optionally add vote constraint(s) to determine which vote is allowed or invalid when results are computed.
-For example, vote with tie are invalid.
+For example, votes with ties are invalid.
 It is the only basic one supplied by Condorcet PHP.
 But you can extend the operation via your own constraints.

 ## Example